aurovrata/post-my-contact-form-7/README.txt

 = 17.
 How do I make custom posts publicly visible on the front-end ?=

 the default configuration of the plugin mapped custom posts are only visible in the dashboard.
 This a security feature.
 If you want your posts to be visible on the front-end, then you need to change the registration attributes.
-See this [screenshot](https://ps.w.org/post-my-contact-form-7/assets/screenshot-7.png) for the posts settings you need to enable or disable for making your posts public as well as queryable on the front-end.
+See this [screenshot](https://ps.w.org/post-my-contact-form-7/assets/screenshot-7.png) for the posts settings you need to enable or disable for making your posts public as well as query-able on the front-end.

 If you have created a custom taxonomy for your post, you can include these into your main menu by enabling them in the Appearance->Menu [screen options](https://codex.wordpress.org/Dashboard_Screen#Screen_Options) dropdown of your Dashboard.